kevincsv/mangaP/README.md

 ![Query response](https://user-images.githubusercontent.com/29514668/118373256-2424d100-b5b6-11eb-9f25-646bbd93a25a.png)

-in adition you can request all the docs in the database and select how many you want to get in your response using `limit=NUMBERSONLY` for your limit and `page=NUMBERSONLY` to select the page you want to see
+in addition, you can request all the docs in the database and select how many you want to get in your response using `limit=NUMBERSONLY` for your limit and `page=NUMBERSONLY` to select the page you want to see

 ### Limit example